QCrBox/QCrBox/docs/tutorials/create_new_qcrbox_container.md

 ## Prerequisites

-Before starting, ensure your development environment is set up following the guide located [here](../how_to_guides/set_up_a_dev_environment.md).
+Before starting, ensure your development environment is set up following the guide located [here](../how_to_guides/set_up_a_dev_environment.md), and that you have `devbox shell` running in your terminal.
 In addition, it's likely helpful to bring yourself up to speed on the platform's [Technical Reference documentation](../technical_reference/contents.md), in particular [Architecture & key components](../technical_reference/architecture.md).

 ## Initial Setup